Preparing Manuscripts

 Appendices

-Appendices are not included in published articles.
-Any necessary appendices will be posted online as supplementary materials.
-Even then, carefully consider whether the appendices are necessary.
-Online appendices can be useful in providing readers with supplemental data, tables, and additional details that might not otherwise fit within the space constraints of the article.
-Excessive reliance on supplementary materials, however, can be a sign that the article is not sufficiently focused.
+Appendices are not included at the end of published articles, but are linked to and posted online as supplementary materials.
+Online appendices can be useful in providing readers with supplemental data, methodology, tables, figures, and additional details that might not fit within the space constraints of the article.

 Reference List